Navigator - Curriculum | ISTARI

 “We will bankrupt ourselves in the vain search for absolute security.”

-Managing cyber risk within organisations is a major leadership challenge.
-The costs for enterprises are increasing.
-Building and maintaining cybersecurity capability is expensive, and the return on investment often is uncertain.
-Calibrating investment to the dynamic nature of the changing cyber threat and risk landscape is challenging.
-This session focuses on cyber leaders’ need for a deep understanding of the key issues in their cybersecurity strategy but also the need to be able to align it to the business’ wider corporate governance and enterprise risk management practices and capabilities.
+Managing cyber risk within organisations is a major, costly leadership challenge.
+Building and maintaining cybersecurity capability is expensive and the return on investment is often uncertain.
+This session focuses on expanding cyber leaders’ understanding of key issues in their cybersecurity strategy and aligning this strategy with the organisation’s broader corporate governance and enterprise risk management practices and capabilities.

 Day 3 - Afternoon